NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Design/Data-Mapping.page.md

             <td>E330</td>
             <td>complex reference range information</td>
             <td>SG18.FTX.C108.4440(1-5)</td>
-            <td>'TEXT SUBJECT QUALIFIER' is set to a value of 'CRR' (Complex reference range information).
+            <td>'TEXT SUBJECT QUALIFIER' is populated with a value of 'CRR' (Complex reference range information).
 Refer to the definition of Segment Group 18 in LSR_04_A_001.doc for details.</td>
         </tr>
         <tr>
             <td>component</td>